Stop in Paris

 Even though I’ve been to Paris before, I’ve never seen it like this.
 On my own and with no real agenda, I was perfectly free to spend an hour or so taking photos or stopping for an espresso in the park.
 Indeed I’ve seen these statues before, but now they seem more meaningful.

 Who can help but wonder what was going through the artists head with this pose?

 Lunchtime at the Musée d’Orsay

-The Musée d’Orsay is a “must see” whether you enjoy art, or not.
-Formerly an early 20th century train station, the museum holds the largest collection of impressionist and post-impressionist art in the world.
+The Musée d’Orsay is a “must-see” whether you enjoy art.
+Formerly an early 20th-century train station, the museum holds the world’s largest impressionist and post-impressionist art collection.
 Its architecture heightens the drama of the building with soaring windows and steel beams.

-There’s something about taking in a setting like this that makes traveling more fun for me.
+Something about taking in a setting like this makes traveling more fun for me.
 I can imagine dining with Royalty.

 The rest of the Paris trip is chronicled in the Paris Lights post.
 The part you don’t know is what happened next.

 Remember the spiral staircase in the apartment building?
 Geoffrey may have saved the day when I arrived in Paris, arranging for the cabby to carry the bags up the six steps.
 Now I was on my own.

 No problem.
 My kind host at the AIRBNB apartment arranged for a cab with a driver who would come up for my bags.
 The cabby didn’t even mind that he was picking me up at 4 am for a 7 am flight out of Charles de Gaul.
 Case closed, done.